How to create a sequence diagram

-To start drawing sequence diagrams in Lucidchart, make sure you have the UML shape library turned on.
-Then scroll down and pick out shapes from the sequence diagram section of the toolbox.
-Start by dragging out rectangles to the top of the canvas, one for each object.
-Click and type to label each rectangle with the name of the object.
+Once the UML shape library is enabled, it’s easy to add your shapes to the canvas with a simple drag-and-drop action.
+Add rectangles to the top of the canvas, one for each object, and label each rectangle with the name of the object.
 If the object is both external and internal to the system, you may choose to use an actor symbol instead of a rectangle.
 You can find this symbol in the use case diagram section of the toolbox.

-In Lucidchart, you can represent the flow of time in a sequence by clicking and dragging from the object shapes.
+Represent the flow of time in a sequence by clicking and dragging lines from the object shapes.
 Dotted lines will instantly appear, symbolizing lifelines.
-How long you make these lifelines depends on how many messages in the sequence you must present.
+How long you make these lifelines depends on how many messages you must present in the sequence.

-Messages can have a wide variety of types and meanings.
-Be sure that your messages are sending out the right information by reviewing this key for different types of messages on our sequence diagram page.
+Make sure that your messages send out the right information by reviewing this key for different types of messages on our sequence diagram tutorial.

 If an action is destroyed in the sequence, use a delete symbol (X) at the end of the lifeline to show that it has been destroyed.

-Check your work by mentally reviewing each step of the sequence, making sure that the logic is sound and that all the processes line up correctly.
-Allthough the lifelines don't show a specific timeframe, messages should always be listed in sequential order on a vertical basis.
-Once you've personally reviewed the document, share with a colleague or fellow student and ask them to look through your work as well.
+Lucidchart makes final formatting easy.
+Check that the logic is sound and that all the processes line up correctly.
+Although the lifelines don't show a specific timeframe, messages should always be listed in sequential order vertically.